Rule Manager for Excel | Fix Conditional Formatting & Data Validation

 If you have a single-line ribbon:

-Buttons and features
+Buttons and features (from right to left)

-Help
+Help button

-Try it
+Try it button

 Click the "Try it" button to get a newly inserted worksheet with this information for you to play with:

-CF Scan and DV Scan buttons
+CF and DV buttons

 Once a scan is done, all rules are displayed in a scrollable list.
 The ones marked with "Fix" have potential issues.
 Note that you can use the arrow keys to move up or down the list of rules.